 - The fetal remains should be buried at an appropriate depth (the local Environmental Health Department or the Environment Agency can provide advice regarding the appropriate depth for burial).

-If you intend to bury the fetal remains in your garden, you should also consider how you will feel if you move house, or if the land might be used for a new purpose.
+If you intend to bury the fetal remains in your garden, you should also consider how you will feel if you move house, or if the land is used for a new purpose.

 Scattering of ashes

 If you choose a communal cremation, there will be no ashes available afterwards.
-Even following an individual cremation, there may be no ashes because of the nature of the cremation process and the fragility of the fetal remains.
-If it is important to you that you are able to scatter ashes, then you should discuss this with your funeral director or crematorium before the cremation goes ahead.
+Even following an individual cremation, there may be no ashes because of the nature of the cremation process and the fragility of fetal remains.
+If it is important to you that you can scatter ashes, you should discuss this with your funeral director or crematorium before the cremation.

-If you do have ashes, you can choose to scatter or bury them:
+If you do have ashes, you may choose to keep the ashes at home or you can scatter or bury them: